Table Of Contents

 We must maintain a severe disconnect deep within ourselves in order to be able to love our cats and dogs while we pay others to enslave, torture and kill pigs, cows, and chickens for us.
 It doesn’t make sense, and leads to the absurd objections we throw around when confronted with the discontinuity.
 The bare truth is that we don’t want to face our actions.

 The same is true of environmentalism.
 Many people want to be environmentally-conscious.
 They recycle, take shorter showers, even drive hybrid cars.
-But nothing makes near as large of an impact on the planet than what we eat.
+But nothing makes nearly as large an impact on the planet as what we eat.

 We all want to think of ourselves as good people.
-But when we are contributing to the murder of innocent beings and the destruction of the planet, we have to do some pretty intense mental gymnastics to preserve this concept of ourselves.
+But when we are contributing to the murder of innocent beings, the destruction of the planet, the diversion of food and resources, and the endangerment of our society’s health as a whole, we have to do some pretty intense mental gymnastics to preserve this concept of ourselves.

 When you go vegan you’ll have peace of mind knowing that you’re finally living your values.
 As Franz Kafka said while viewing fish in an aquarium,